Samuel-Jaja/MSMQ_Subscriber_Process/README.md

 **Prism Core 8.1.97**

 # How to Run the Project:
-* Clone the Project
+* Clone the Project along side with Subscriber App https://github.com/Samuel-Jaja/MSMQ_Publisher_Process
 * Run with Visual Studio 2022.
-* The executable file (.exe) will be published soon for you to download.
+* The executable file (.exe) will be published soon for you to download (Also download for Publisher from same link above).

 # Badges